trytouca/trytouca/sdk/java/examples/01_java_minimal/README.md

     > important functions.
     >
     > In our example, we captured the return value of our `isPrime` function via
-    > `Touca.addResult`.
+    > `Touca.check`.
 We could also capture runtime of functions and other
     > performance data but our example here was too trivial to showcase all
     > possibilities.
 See our next example for more details.